hicommonwealth/commonwealth/knowledge_base/Environment-Variables.md

 ## DISCORD_CLIENT_ID

-Description: For Discord OAuth login.
+Description: For local testing, we use the staging Discord app/bot.
+The client ID can therefore be found on the [developer dashboard](https://discord.com/developers/applications/1027997517964644453/oauth2/general) or by contacting Jake or Timothee.

-Type: Auth
+Type: Auth.

 ## DISCORD_WEBHOOK_URL_DEV

 Description: Connects to the #webhook-testing Discord channel on the Commond Protocol Discord server.
 Required to use the emit-webhook script to send Discord webhooks.
 More info at [Webhooks.md](./Webhooks.md).

-Type: Auth
+Type: Auth.

 ## ENFORCE_SESSION_KEYS

-Default value: FALSE

 Description: Feature flag for server-side enforcement of Canvas session keys.

-Type: Config
+Type: Config.

-Contributor: Raymond Zhong
+Owner: Raymond Zhong.

+Default value: `FALSE`

 ## ETH_ALCHEMY_API_KEY